NJ Civil Service Navigator

 For Job Seekers

-• Career Path Explorer: See how titles connect.
-An Administrative Analyst 1 can promote to Administrative Analyst 2, but can also lateral to certain Program Specialist positions.
-Those connections are now visible.
+The fuzzy search handles typos — type “analysist” instead of “analyst” and it still finds what you need.
+The career path explorer shows how titles connect: an Administrative Analyst 1 can promote to Administrative Analyst 2, but can also lateral to certain Program Specialist positions.
+Those connections used to live in people’s heads.
+Now they’re visible.

 For HR and Hiring Managers

-These features exist because I needed them and couldn’t find them:
+These exist because I needed them and couldn’t find them.

 Technical Details